EMPHATICSoft/emphaticsoft/EventDisplay/WebDisplay/README.md

 ater.
     - Things I want to improve about the current camera controls:
       - It's hard to focus on a point that's partway down the detector.
 Rotating the camera about that point breaks as soon as a zoom.
+  - How to get parameter set that produced an arbitary product in ART!
+    - Event is a ProductRetriever: https://github.com/art-framework-suite/art/blob/develop/art/Framework/Principal/Event.h
+    - ProductRetriever can get Provenance by a ProductID: https://github.com/art-framework-suite/art/blob/develop/art/Framework/Principal/ProductRetriever.h
+    - Provenance provides all of the goodies like the ParameterSet that produced an object and its parents' ProductIDs
+    - ProductID is just a number, and I can even get that number directly as an integer!  https://github.com/art-framework-suite/canvas/blob/develop/canvas/Persistency/Provenance/ProductID.h
+    - Save ProductID in either `Object3D.userData` or make it the object ID somehow.
+Then, *I can make a query for the ParameterSet of an arbitrary object*!
+Write a function that formats this as simple HTML.
+Seems like a very powerful debugging tool to me!
+    - Also note that `art::Assns<>` provide access to an `art::Ptr<>` that can provide a `ProductID`.
+So I could in principle extract a map of ProductIDs that are associated and have Javascript build a scene graph from that!
+See https://github.com/art-framework-suite/canvas/blob/develop/canvas/Persistency/Common/Ptr.h and https://github.com/art-framework-suite/canvas/blob/develop/canvas/Persistency/Common/Assns.h
+  - I wonder whether I could use `THREE.DefaultLoadingManager.onLoad` to remove the need for Promises and related async functionality.
+If that works, I could use `THREE.FileLoader` instead of `fetch()`.
+See https://threejs.org/docs/#api/en/loaders/FileLoader`

 ## Helpful links